wbudgaga/distributedAdaptiveChat/README.md

 The groups that are considered as small will be monitored for the defined time and then merged if they are still small.

 * ### Increasing the maximum size of active groups
+A chat group is considered as an active group when the rate of exchanged messages exceeds a conﬁgurable threshold.

 * ### Sending of advertising messages to active groups
 * ### Inviting of chat clients